soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E1_Grundbegriffe-konzeptuelle-Wissensmodellierung_en.md

 **Semantic data model**

-The graphic illustrates the path from defining a subject domain through the conceptual organisation of relevant knowledge to the semantic data model.

 ---

 ## Conceptually organising knowledge from a collection

-**Working format:** short plenum discussion
+**Working format:** Short plenum discussion

 **Time:** 5 min.

-> **Reflection: Looking back to our model**
+> **Reflection**
 >
-> Look again at the model sketch you created in E1A.
+> We look back to our model sketch we created in E1A.
 >
-> You have sorted elements of domain knowledge and connected them through meaningful relationships.
+> We have sorted elements of domain knowledge and connected them through meaningful relationships.
 >
-> Now use the terminology introduced in this unit to reflect on your model:
+> Now use the terminology (concept, event, relationship) introduced in this unit to reflect on your model:
 >
 > - Which elements are concepts?
 > - Which elements represent events?
 > - Which connections are relationships?
-> - What do these relationships tell us about the meaning of the data?

 ---

 > **Step 1: Revisit**
 >
-> Look at the model sketch you created.
+> We look at the model sketch we created.
 >
 > **Step 2 · Classify**
 >
-> Identify exaples of **concepts, evenets, and relationships**.
+> We identify examples of **concepts, events, and relationships**.
 >
 > **Step 3 · Refelect**
 >
-> Choose one relationship and ask:
+> We choose one relationship and ask:
 >
-> - What meaning does this relationship express?
-> - Could the same two elements be connected differently if we wanted to express another meaning?
+> - Could the same two concepts be connected with differnet relationships if we wanted to express another meaning?

 ---

 ## Expected result

-You can identify **concepts, events, and relationships** in your own model sketch and explain how they contribute to the conceptual organisation of domain knowledge.
+We identified **concepts, events, and relationships** in our own model sketch and have explained how they contribute to the conceptual organisation of domain knowledge.

 **Concepts, events, relationships could be...:**

-- **Concepts** refer, for example, to objects, persons, organszations, places, or other central building blocks of the domain.
+- **Concepts** refer, for example, to objects, persons, organssations, places, or other central building blocks of the domain and represent relevant elements of the domain.
+-
-- **Events** refer to occurrences or processes, for example development, production, publication, or exhibition.
+- **Events** refer to occurrences or processes, for example development, production, publication, or exhibition and represent occurrences or processes.
+-
-- **Relationships** connect concepts with concepts or concepts with events.
+- **Relationships** connect concepts with concepts or concepts with events to express how these elements are meaningfully connected.

-> **Example · Reading the model sketch**
->
-> In E1A, we created relationships such as:
->
-> Game → has → Title
->
-> Game → was developed by → Developer
->
-> Game → was created through → Game production
->
-> We can now describe the elements of this sketch more precisely:
->
-> - Concepts represent relevant elements of the domain.
-> - Events represent occurrences or processes.
-> - Relationships express how these elements are meaningfully connected.

-The model sketch therefore represents a first conceptual organisation of domain knowledge.

 ---